Pier 99

 He pulled up to the dock.
 I stepped in, careful not to tip it over.

-We approached the strip of land.
-It was shaped like a long teardrop and mostly sand with a small tuft of grass at the far end.
-As long as a football field, but fifteen yards wide at its thickest.
+We approached the bar.
+A long teardrop of sand with small tufts of grass at the far end.
+As long as a football field, but thin.
+He cut the engine and the boat scraped onto the sand.
+I got out and took a few steps.

 “Cool, right?”
 He grinned.
 “I gotta go, but I’ll be back in a bit.”